RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-oss-cluster-api.md

 [multi-key commands]({{< relref "/rc/concepts/clustering#multikey-operations" >}}) are only allowed when all keys are mapped to the same slot.
 To verify that your database meets this requirement, make sure that the `CLUSTER KEYSLOT` reply is the same for all keys in the [multi-key command]({{< relref "/rs/concepts/high-availability/clustering#multikey-operations" >}}).

-## Enabling OSS Cluster API Support from the Web UI
+## Enabling OSS Cluster API support from the web UI

 To configure an Redis Enterprise Software (RS) database to use the OSS Cluster API from the Web UI: